Allison Janney: Activism

 Janney has campaigned for numerous issues like women's rights, LGBTQ rights, mental health, animal rights, and addiction recovery.
 In 2018, Janney participated in the 2018 Women's March in Los Angeles, part of a larger national movement for women's rights, human rights, and social justice.
 She supports various charities including American Heart Association, American Stroke Association, Broadway Cares/Equity Fights AIDS, and GLAAD.

 In 2016, Janney was honored at the White House at the event "Champions of Change", which honored 10 accomplished individuals from across the country who were being recognized for advancing addiction prevention, treatment, and recovery.
 She also participated in a panel discussion with Surgeon General Vivek Murthy to talk about the portrayal of addiction and recovery in the media.
 In 2017, Janney donated $250,000 to Planned Parenthood.
 In 2020 with the outbreak of COVID-19 pandemic, Janney donated $10,000 to the Dayton Foodbank, an organization providing food to the homeless.

 Janney has also been an active supporter of voter registration, posting about voter ID issues and suggesting fans check VoteRiders for details.
-She and her West Wing costars were part of Michelle Obama's When We All Vote initiative.
+She and her West Wing co-stars were part of Michelle Obama's When We All Vote initiative.
 More recently, she participated in Divas for Democracy: United We Slay, a streaming variety show supporting voter registration.